CelerData/terraform-provider-celerdatabyoc/docs/resources/elastic_cluster_v2.md

 **Required:**

-- `role_arn`: (Forces new resource) The ARN of the IAM role referenced in the data credential.
+- `role_arn`: (Not allowed to modify) The ARN of the IAM role referenced in the data credential.
 Set the value to `aws_iam_role.celerdata_data_cred_role.arn`.

-- `instance_profile_arn`: (Forces new resource) The instance profile ARN of the IAM role referenced in the data credential.
+- `instance_profile_arn`: (Not allowed to modify) The instance profile ARN of the IAM role referenced in the data credential.
 Set the value to `aws_iam_instance_profile.celerdata_data_cred_profile.arn`.

-- `bucket_name`: (Forces new resource) The name of the AWS S3 bucket for which to generate the policy document and that stores query profiles.
+- `bucket_name`: (Not allowed to modify) The name of the AWS S3 bucket for which to generate the policy document and that stores query profiles.
 Set the value to `local.s3_bucket`, as we recommend that you set the bucket element as a local value `s3_bucket` in your Terraform configuration.
   See [Local Values](https://developer.hashicorp.com/terraform/language/values/locals).

-- `policy_version`: (Forces new resource) Set the value to `celerdatabyoc_aws_data_credential_policy.role_policy.version`.
+- `policy_version`: (Not allowed to modify) Set the value to `celerdatabyoc_aws_data_credential_policy.role_policy.version`.

 **Optional:**

-- `name`: (Forces new resource) The name of the data credential.
+- `name`: (Not allowed to modify) The name of the data credential.
 Enter a unique name.
 If omitted, Terraform will assign a random, unique name.

 ### Deployment credential-related resources